She slapped the flower girl at her own wedding — then the silver pendant clicked into place and exposed eleven years of lies

 “No.”

-When she opened her eyes, Mila was watching her carefully.
+When Bianca opened her eyes again, Mila was watching her carefully.

 “Are you angry?” the girl asked.

-Something in Mila’s face softened and broke at the same time.
+Something in Mila’s face softened and cracked all at once.

-Bianca reached out, then stopped an inch from the child’s cheek.
-“May I?”
+Bianca reached out, then stopped an inch from her cheek.

-Same dark lashes.
-Same small notch in the left eyebrow, the one Bianca had and so had her father.
+The same small notch in the left eyebrow Bianca had inherited from her father.

 Her daughter.

-Her daughter had been selling roses in the rain while Bianca prepared to marry a man who already knew and stayed silent.
+Her daughter had been selling roses in the rain while Bianca prepared to marry a man who already knew and had chosen silence.

-Bianca stood up so quickly the bench scraped.
+Bianca stood up so quickly the bench scraped the floor.

-When she returned to the nave, the guests were no longer chatting.
-News traveled faster than bells in rooms full of rich people.
+When she returned to the nave, the guests were no longer pretending this was a private family crisis.
+News travels quickly where money gathers.
 Livia stood near the altar, rigid with fury.
 Adrian’s father was on the phone.
-Adrian himself had the look of a man deciding which lie would be most profitable.
+Adrian himself wore the face of a man sorting rapidly through possible lies.

-Bianca walked straight up the aisle, the train of her gown dragging water and mud behind her.
+Bianca walked straight up the aisle, dragging rain and mud behind her like a second train.

 She stopped in front of Adrian first.